BennyThadikaran/eod2/README.md

 An automated python script to download and update NSE stocks, indices, and delivery data.

 **Update**
+- 23rd May 2023: Major rework on the code and new added features
+    - **New Rollback feature**: Any errors during the data sync process can result in partially updated files and can be mess to resolve.
+With the updated code, any changes to the files can be rolled back to the last updated date without any manual intervention.
+See [Installation for details](#installation)
+    - All the data files are now placed in a submodule, separated from the actual code. ([see eod2_data](https://github.com/BennyThadikaran/eod2_data)).
+Commit logs will now be much cleaner.
+    - File downloads are much faster.
 - 13th Jan 2022: EOD2 now uses pathlib module for handling file paths.
 This resolves file path errors on Windows platform.

 ## Features